Skip to content ↓

 https://youtu.be/yln6PpV1G1I

-Children who do not pass the Phonic Screening in Year 1 are supported in Key Stage 2 through phonic, interventional support.
+Children who do not pass the Phonic Screening in Year 1 are supported in Key Stage 2 using Quality First teaching in reading and the Read Write Inc, and Fresh Start Program.

 Reading across the Curriculum